-The human nose is particularly sensitive to the smell of thiols which can be detected in tiny concentrations from our nose.
+The human nose is particularly sensitive to the smell of thiols, which can be detected in tiny concentrations from our nose.
 We are talking about 10 parts per billion!
 For a good reason, thiol compounds are often added to natural gas, as natural gas in its purest form is odorless.
-This stinky addition therefore helps homeowners readily detect any potentially dangerous gas leaks.
+This stinky addition helps homeowners readily detect any potentially dangerous gas leaks.

 But other than being terribly smelly, what makes skunk smell so hard to remove?
 And why does it linger for so long?
 One big issue is that a skunk's secretions are oily.
 This makes it particularly difficult to remove as it sticks to a dog's coat.
 On top of that, consider that skunk spray also contains thioacetates, chemical compounds that very slowly decompose into thiols over the course of time.

-So there you have it: a smell that your nose is super sensitive to, an oily composition that makes it difficult to remove and a special composition that releases gradually over the course of time and that's ready to raise its ugly head should your dog ever get wet.
+So there you have it: a smell that your nose is super sensitive to and an oily composition that makes it difficult to remove and a special composition that releases gradually over the course of time and that's ready to raise its ugly head should your dog ever get wet.
 Now that you know your enemy, you'll better be better equipped to fight it!

-The Flaws of Using Tomato Juice
+Olfactory Fatigue and the Flaws of Using Tomato Juice

 For those who think that their dog is smelling fine after using tomato juice, I tell them to ask their neighbor's opinion first before making blank statements.
 Why?
 It's not because I assume neighbors have better noses, but because of an interesting phenomenon known as "olfactory fatigue."

 Also known as "olfactory adaptation," olfactory fatigue is a temporary inability to discriminate an odor because you have gotten used to it after prolonged exposure.
 It's a form of sensory adaptation, the same phenomenon that happens when you visit a leather store and tell the clerk "I love the smell of leather" while the clerk remarks that he no longer detects it.
-This adaptive phenomenon has a precise goal: to prevent your nervous system from being overloaded with stimuli so that you can respond instead to new stimuli that are ‘out of the ordinary.’
+This adaptive phenomenon has a precise goal: to prevent your nervous system from being overloaded with stimuli so that you can respond instead to new stimuli that are out of the ordinary.

-Tomato juice therefore does nothing to remove the skunk smell as its acids do not neutralize the smell.
+Tomato juice does nothing to remove the skunk smell as its acids do not neutralize the smell.
 It may help mask it, but only because you get used to smelling tomato.
-Ask your neighbor how your skunked dog smells after pouring him with tomato and he or she will likely tell your that your dog smells like a rotten skunk topped with tomato sauce.
-So if your want a dog that looks pink and smells like a rotten tomato, using tomato juice is the way to go.
+Ask your neighbor how your skunked dog smells after pouring him with tomato and he or she will likely tell you that your dog smells like a rotten skunk topped with tomato sauce.
+So if you want a dog that looks pink and smells like a rotten tomato, using tomato juice is the way to go.

 The Best De-Skunking Recipe for Dogs

 I still have an effective dog de-skunking recipe from back in time when I used to work for a vet's office.
 Dog owners often asked for it when we told them that tomato juice is an old wives' tale.

-1 quart of 3% hydrogen peroxide
+- 1 quart of 3% hydrogen peroxide

-1/4 cup baking soda (sodium bicarbonate that is)
+- 1/4 cup baking soda (sodium bicarbonate that is)

-1 to 2 teaspoons liquid dish soap (I prefer Dawn)
+- 1 to 2 teaspoons liquid dish soap (I prefer Dawn)

 Skunk-Off to the Rescue

-© 2015 Adrienne Janet Farricelli
+© 2015 Adrienne Farricelli